CodeBreaker444/codebreaker444.github.io/_posts/2020-03-29-Reverse-Engineering-AP-Fibernet-IPTV-APSFL.md

    - Installed the apk in the emulator and opened it, To my excitement the app has authentication and data is transmistted through the HTTPS protocol (It's encrypted!).
 Now checkout the below ~~vulnerability~~ vulnerabilities section👇🏻.

 ### Vulnerabilities💉
-- **<u>Bypassing the encryption🛡</u>**: Basically to monitor the traffic data from the app to the server the data shoulde be non-ecrypted data.
+- **<u>Bypassing the encryption🛡</u>**: Basically to monitor the traffic data from the app to the server the data shoulde be non-encrypted data.
 Installing a custom cert will do the trick but the android api should be 23 or below.
 Reinstalling the Emulator with android 6.0, Setting up a proxy server to listen to the traffic has been completed.
 See the below authentication data.

 {% highlight json %}